7 Reasons You Shouldn’t Cancel Your Car Insurance, Or Take A Break

 Not just that, but good driving records from previous policies sometimes don’t transfer from one policy to the next.
 You might need to prove yourself all over again and that takes time!
 This includes instances where you reduced your premium from comprehensive to third party insurance.

 It can mean paying a higher premium than you’re used to.
-So, consider the impacts carefully when deciding whether to cancel your cover.
+So, consider the impacts carefully when deciding whether to cancel your cover or take a break in insurance.

-Sometimes you might feel like you don’t have a choice but to risk letting your insurance lapse.
+Sometimes you might feel like you don’t have a choice but to risk letting your insurance lapse or take a break in insurance.
 If this is you, we’re sorry to hear this.
-These are uncertain times, and it’s hard to predict how long we’ll be feeling the impacts of this virus.
+Australians are struggling with a cost of living crisis and many are foregoing basic necessities to make ends meet.

 If you’re experiencing financial difficulty or struggling with your mental health you’re not alone.
 There’s no need to feel ashamed or embarrassed.